allies-computing/address-lookup-php/README.md

 # Address lookup with PHP
-Simple demo to search for addresses via the Postcoder API on form submit and returns the full address.
+Simple demo to search for addresses via the Postcoder API.
+Load the html file to test the PHP script using AJAX.

 Full address lookup API documentation:- https://postcoder.com/docs/address-lookup